 - Be right.
 Maintain the rightness of your position at all costs.
 Make sure your partner understands that accepting your interpretation of events is required if they want to stay in communication with you.

 - Stay busy!
 De-prioritize the other person by asserting that other things (work, family, etc.) are simply more important.
-That allows you to cast their efforts to communicate as detrimental to your wellbeing, and thus unwelcome.
+That allows you to cast their efforts to communicate as detrimental to your well-being, and thus unwelcome.
+Postpone meetings.
+Make vague plans that will be easy to cancel.

 - Judge the other person.
 If you can label someone as undesirable in some way, then it’s easier to avoid intimacy.
 They are no longer a person deserving of your compassion and respect.
 You have made them into a kind of object, and thus easier to reject.